Finding Your Way

 MIT MyLife Services: MyLife Services provides MIT faculty, staff, postdocs – and families – 24/7 access to a network of experts who are available to help with life concerns.

-MIT Center for WorkLife and WellBeing: This nationally acclaimed center provides all members of the MIT community with advice, referrals, and resources on parenting, child care, schools, balancing work and personal life, and job flexibility.
+MIT HR Work-Life: This nationally acclaimed center provides all members of the MIT community with advice, referrals, and resources on parenting, child care, schools, balancing work and personal life, and job flexibility.

 Fitness Challenge: getfit@mit: With the goal of building a healthy community, MIT offers its own 12-week “get fit” team-oriented challenge.
 Participants are encouraged to exercise regularly and can work toward prizes awarded for increasing fitness goals and overall participation.

-MIT Department of Athletics, Physical Education & Recreation: Participate in exercise classes, team sports, and other fitness opportunities.
+MIT Department of Athletics, Physical Education & Recreation (DAPER): Participate in exercise classes, team sports, and other fitness opportunities.

 Policies